 Environmental exposure to lead has been identified as a risk factor for ADHD in several studies:

-- Low-level lead exposure was associated with higher ADHD scores in a study of 246 African American inner-city children at age 7.5 years.1
+- Low-level lead exposure was associated with higher ADHD scores in a study of 246 African American inner-city children at age 7.5 years.8

-ADHD aetiology may result from complex interactions between genetic and environmental influences8-14
+ADHD aetiology may result from complex interactions between genetic and environmental influences.10-18

 Gene–environment interactions have been reported for ADHD (or component symptoms of inattention, hyperactivity and impulsivity), and may explain individual differences observed in response to environmental risk factors.

-Combinations of polymorphisms in certain genes and environmental factors may be associated with an increased likelihood of some ADHD symptoms, for example, dopaminergic genes and maternal smoking, alcohol use or stress during pregnancy.8-10,12
+Combinations of polymorphisms in certain genes and environmental factors may be associated with an increased likelihood of some ADHD symptoms (Figure).

 a) Children and adolescents